BALVERSA® may cause serious side effects, including:

 - High phosphate levels in the blood (hyperphosphatemia).
-Hyperphosphatemia is common with BALVERSA™ but can also be serious.
-Your healthcare provider will check your blood phosphate level between 14 and 21 days after starting treatment with BALVERSA™, and then monthly, and may change your dose if needed.
+Hyperphosphatemia is common with BALVERSA® but can also be serious.
+High levels of phosphate in your blood may lead to build-up of minerals such as calcium in different tissues in your body.
+Your healthcare provider will check your blood phosphate level between 14 and 21 days after starting treatment with BALVERSA®, and then monthly.

 - mouth sores

 - increased level of creatinine in the blood

 - increased level of the enzyme alkaline phosphatase in the blood

 - change in liver function

 - decreased red blood cells (anemia)